 Administer IV over 60 minutes.
 Other medications should not be infused simultaneously through the same IV line.
 When the same intravenous line is used for sequential infusion of other medications, flush line with D5W, LR, or NS before and after infusing telavancin.

 Red-man syndrome may occur if the infusion is too rapid.
 It is not an allergic reaction, but may be characterized by hypotension and/or a maculopapular rash appearing on the face, neck, trunk, and/or upper extremities.
 If this should occur, discontinuing or slowing the infusion rate may eliminate these reactions.

 Store intact vials at 2°C to 8°C (35°F to 46°F); excursions permitted up to 25°C (77°F); avoid excess heat.
 Note: Vials contain no bacteriostatic agent.
-Reconstituted solution in the vial should be used within 12 hours at room temperature or 7 days refrigerated; solutions admixed for infusion are stable at room temperature for 12 hours or under refrigeration for 7 days.
+Reconstituted solution in the vial should be used within 12 hours at room temperature or 7 days refrigerated; solutions admixed for infusion in NS, LR, or D5W are stable at room temperature for 12 hours or under refrigeration for 7 days.
 Total time in vial plus time in infusion bag should not exceed 12 hours at room temperature or 7 days if refrigerated at 2°C to 8°C (35°F to 46°F).
 Solutions admixed for infusion can also be stored at -30°C to -10°C (-22°F to 14°F) for ≤32 days.